tianocore/edk2-pytool-extensions/readme.md

 * Features:
   * Updated nuget to 5.3
   * Add tags to nuget packages on external dependencies and nuget publishing
+* Bug:
+  * #102: Fixed version aggregator so it doesn't emit warnings

 ## Version 0.12.0